 The Black Rock French Quarter is proudly a volunteer effort, in every sense of the word.
-This means that there are no mandatory shifts or assignments related to the gifts we give the community, but every member is expected to participate in every aspect of their theme camp, without being forced or scheduled to do so.
+This means that there is little in the way of mandatory shifts or assignments related to the gifts we give the community.
+Every member is expected to participate in every aspect of their theme camp, without being forced or scheduled to do so.
 The only mandatory duties are things like leave no trace and packing, that simply must be done in order to make every other function of our village possible.
 We do not recruit members just to have enough bodies to staff a camp or enough money to fund it, and we do not accept groups without getting to know and accept every individual within that group.
 Each member should expect to spend about a week in the months before Burning Man helping the village prepare, a day or so during the festival helping run their camp, a day at the end of the festival helping tear down, pack out, and clean up, and a few days after the festival helping get everything properly stored in the default world.
 There are no task masters setting your daily schedule or forcing you to do this work, but our community is aggressive in weeding out anyone who is not excited to contribute to our collective success.
 You join our village because you want to be part of it, and there is no place for you unless you are enthusiastic about doing your share.